cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 17. On the **CloudBees Configuration as Code bundle** click on the **Bundle update** tab and you should see that there is a bundle update available. ![CasC bundle update](casc-bundle-update.png?width=50pc)
 18. Click on the **Reload Configuration** button and then on the next screen click the **Yes** button to apply the bundle update. ![CasC bundle apply](casc-bundle-apply.png?width=50pc)
 19. After the updated configuration bundle is finished being applied return to the **CloudBees Configuration as Code bundle** configuration page and click on the **Original Bundle** tab. ![Original bundle with folder](original-bundle-folder.png?width=50pc)
-20. Notice that there are now two *Jenkins configuration as defined by OSS CasC* files - `jcasc/cbci-casc-workshop-ops-controller.credentials.yaml` and `jcasc/cbci-casc-workshop-ops-controller.jenkins.yaml`.
-Note how both the JCasC files just added are both prefixed with the `id` of your bundle.
-This is done to support bundle inheritance as we will see next.
+20. Notice that there are now two *Jenkins configuration as defined by OSS CasC* files - `jcasc/cbci-casc-workshop-ops-controller.credentials.yaml` and `jcasc/cbci-casc-workshop-ops-controller.jenkins.yaml`; and both prefixed with the `id` of your bundle.
+This is done to support bundle inheritance as we will see in the next section.

 ## Bundle Inheritance

 Bundle inheritance allows you to easily share common configuration across numerous controllers.
 In this lab we will update your Ops controller bundle to extend a parent bundle providing common configuration and plugins to be shared across all of your organizations controllers.
-First we will review the contents of the parent `base` bundle that has already and then we will update your Ops controller bundle to use the `base` bundle as a parent bundle.
-The `base` bundle will include Jenkins configuration that enforces best practices across all of the controllers in the CloudBees CI cluster and a common set of plugins to be used across all controllers.
+First we will review the contents of the parent `base` bundle that has already been set-up on Operations Center (and is also the default bundle) and then we will update your Ops controller bundle to use the `base` bundle as a parent bundle.
+The `base` bundle will include Jenkins configuration that enforces best practices across all of the controllers in the CloudBees CI cluster and to include specifying a common set of plugins to be used across all controllers.

 1. First we will take a look at the `bundle.yaml` for the `base` bundle (also available on GitHub at https://github.com/cloudbees-days/parent-configuration-bundle/blob/main/bundle.yaml):
 ```yaml